We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Using a lubricant with a different pH than the vagina or rectum can cause a change in pH in these areas.
 In the vagina, a change in pH can lead to a bacterial infection called bacterial vaginosis.

-Using natural lubes that have sugars or derivatives of sugar, such as glycerin, can increase the risk of yeast infections.
-The signs and symptoms of yeast infections overlap with those of vaginosis and may include:
+Using natural lubes that have sugars or derivatives of sugar, such as glycerin, can increase the risk of

 - genital burning

 - thick, white vaginal discharge that does not smell unpleasant

 Anyone experiencing an allergic reaction or any other abnormal reaction following the use of a natural lubricant should seek emergency medical attention.

 Natural lubes may include household items, such as yogurt and oils, or commercial products that manufacturers label as natural.
 People may decide to use natural lubes to avoid some unnecessary ingredients in commercial products.